syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if the supplied serialNum cannot be recognized as a numeric value or a date.
+&#35;VALUE! - occurs if the supplied serialNum cannot be recognized as a numeric value or a date.

-#NUM! - occurs if the supplied [returnType] argument is not one of the above listed permitted values.
+&#35;NUM! - occurs if the supplied [returnType] argument is not one of the above listed permitted values.

-#NUM! - occurs if the supplied serialNum argument is numeric but is out of range for the current date base.
+&#35;NUM! - occurs if the supplied serialNum argument is numeric but is out of range for the current date base.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/87.png](Calculate-functions_images/Calculate-functions_img177.png)

+_WEEKNUM_

 ### WORKDAY.INTL